Lexapro Class Action Lawsuit Claims & Settlements for PPHN victims

 People are filing claims against the manufacturer of Lexapro for allegedly failing to provide adequate warnings about the increased risks of birth defects while taking the drug.
 The high emotional and financial costs of dealing with the injuries from Lexapro can be devastating for a family, and it’s likely that patients can be compensated.

 If it turns out that you have been harmed because of your use of this medication, you will also need to obtain legal help.
-The Lexapro side effects lawyers at the Hood National Law Group has been holding corporations accountable for the harm they have done for decades.
+The Lexapro side effects lawyers at National Injury Help has been holding corporations accountable for the harm they have done for decades.
 Contact the firm today to schedule a free initial consultation.

 Lexapro Lawsuits in these States: